-Store In A Cool and Dry Area
+Keep Spices in A Cool and Dry Area

 With the rice in the jar, you can give it a good shake every now and then.
 This will stop any hardening in its tracks if it’s already started.

 Garlic powder has a shelf life of two to three years 5.
 Even though it lasts a long time, don’t buy many at once.
-The powder goes a long way and you’ll be surprised how long one container can last.
+It goes a long way and you’ll be surprised how long one container can last.